 Additional Information relevant to this Career and Technical Education (CTE) program is provided at the end of this document.

-- 01.0 Demonstrate effective business communication skills. - 02.0 Prepare and use financial information. - 03.0 Manage business information using appropriate software.
-04.0 Demonstrate employability and workplace skills.
-05.0 Perform information processing activities.
+- 01.0 Demonstrate effective business communication skills. - 02.0 Prepare and use financial information. - Manage business information using appropriate software.

+Demonstrate employability and workplace skills.